muratk3n/thirdwave/en/README.md

 ---

-I love it now all arguments can be turned around verbatim against the English.
+I love it all those Brexit arguments can be turned around verbatim against the English now.
 "Will of the people!".
 "Freedom!"

 ---